MJRLegends/Space-Astronomy-Feedback-/CONTRIBUTING.md

   1. Include as much information about the issue possiable such as how you got it/ what you was doing
   2. Use pastebin.com for all logs

+If you do not follow theses rules then i cant fix your issue/even look at it..